mkubrycz/mkubrycz.github.io/resume.md

 <center><h3>🦄 on a more personal note</h3></center>

 A husband, a dog owner 🐶, a gamer, an AFOL 👷‍♂️, an apprentice philosopher, and a vegan 🌱 among other things.
 I go where my interests take me.
-Never afraid to explore new frontiers, always willing to learn new things 🧠, always on the lookout for new software, ands always very excited about Apple products.
+Never afraid to explore new frontiers, always willing to learn new things 🧠, always on the lookout for new software, and always very excited about Apple products.
 My latest quirks are interior design using [SketchUp](https://app.sketchup.com/app?hl=en) and turning images into Lego art using [Studio](https://www.bricklink.com/v3/studio/download.page) 🖼️.

 {% include social-bar.html %}